gbif/ssg-gb25/content/01_programme/en.md

 Venue: Garden Suite, Kilkenny Ormonde Hotel
 Price: €100 Standard; €50.00 GBIF Delegate (Limited number of places.
 Price includes lunch and refreshments on both days)

-Lead by Prof. Nicklaus E. Zimmermann, the two-day course will cover best practice approaches to utilising GBIF-mediated biodiversity data and species distribution modelling.
-Conducted though R, the focal areas covered will include effective data management, assessing data quality and quantifying bias, data visualisation, habitat suitability and distribution modelling.
+*Lead by Prof. Nicklaus E. Zimmermann, the two-day course will cover best practice approaches to utilising GBIF-mediated biodiversity data and species distribution modelling.
+Conducted though R, the focal areas covered will include effective data management, assessing data quality and quantifying bias, data visualisation, habitat suitability and distribution modelling.*

+*There is a limited number of places for GBIF delegates to attend the Technical Workshop.
+Anyone interested in attending should send their expression of interest to the GBIF Secretariat at (GB25@gbif.org)[mailto:GB25@gbif.org] by DATE.
+Please note that there is an attendance fee of €50 for GBIF Delegates.*